Disposable Hearing Aid Batteries

 Battery Tip – Take the sticker off of your new battery and leave it for 2-5 minutes to fully activate it before inserting it into the hearing aid.
 This will provide you with a longer battery life.

-Click on the link above to see a video explaining why you should wait before inserting the battery into your hearing aid.
+Click on the link above to see a video explaining why you should wait before inserting the battery into your hearing aids.

-Batteries are available at all of our offices or can be ordered by phone and mailed to you.
-Please call us at 613-233-3149 to place a battery order.
+Batteries are available at all of our offices or can also be ordered by phone or through our e-store and mailed to you.
+Please call us at 613-233-3149 to place a battery order or use the links below to purchase them online.